1Hive/conviction-voting-cadcad/algorithm_overview.md

 ___

 Next, we introduce the idea of proposals.
 Consider a proposal $i\in \mathcal{C}$.
 Any proposal $i$ is associated with a request for resources $r[i]$.
 Those requested resources would be allocated from a constrained pool of communal resources currently totaling $R$.
 The pool of resources may become depleted because when a proposal $i$ passes $R^+= R-r[i]$.
-Therefore it makes sense for us to consider what fraction of the shared resources are being request $\mu_i = \frac{r[i]}{R}$, which means that thre resource depletion from passing proposals can be bounded by requiring $\mu_i < \mu$ where $\mu$ is a constant representing the maximum fraction of the shared resources which can be dispersed by any one proposal.
+Therefore it makes sense for us to consider what fraction of the shared resources are being requested $\mu_i = \frac{r[i]}{R}$, which means that the resource depletion from passing proposals can be bounded by requiring $\mu_i < \mu$ where $\mu$ is a constant representing the maximum fraction of the shared resources which can be dispersed by any one proposal.
 In order for the system to be sustainable a source of new resources is required.
 In the case where $R$ is funding, new funding can come from revenues, donations, or in some DAO use cases minting tokens.

 ### Defining Participants Preferences for Proposals